EthicsCodes/hackers-ethic/CoE.md

 # Code of Ethics

+Welcome to our Hacker Code of Ethics.
+This document delineates the core principles guiding our conduct and decisions.
+Anchored in respect for individual rights and collaborative integrity, it serves as our ethical compass.

 ## Hackers' Ethos

 We uphold individual sovereignty, underpinned by such values as respect, autonomy, integrity, openness, and pragmatism, as the cornerstone of consensual collaboration.